 If he hadn’t been signed in the same window that Ronaldo moved to Real Madrid, he’d be remembered for what he is: a distinctly average winger who passed through Old Trafford with minimal incident.

-This being enough for him to escape the bottom three says more about the players below him.
+This being enough for him to escape the bottom six says more about the players below him.

-United made a huge loss on Di María, but he also scored that beautiful scoop against Leicester City, so who can say for certain whether or not he was a good signing.
+United made a £15million loss on Di Maria after one season, but he also scored that outrageous scoop against Leicester City, so who can say for certain whether or not he was a good signing?

-The Armenian edges out Di María by virtue of helping United to a trophy with his goal in the 2017 Europa League final.
+The Armenian edges out some not-so-stiff competition by virtue of helping United to a trophy with his goal in the 2017 Europa League final.

 Mkhi carried that form into the opening game of the following season and then… very quickly stopped.